-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Student Financial Aid survey component.

-Figure 12.
-Retention rates of first-time bachelor's degree-seeking students, by attendance status: Fall 2020 cohort
+Figure 16.
+Retention rates of first-time bachelor's degree-seeking students, by attendance status: Fall 2021 cohort re 17.
+Graduation and transfer-out rates of all full-time, firsttime degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2016 cohort

-NOTE: Retention rates are measured from the fall of first enrollment to the following fall Academic reporting institutions report retention data for the Fall 2020 cohord of students who are still enrolled as of the institutions official fall reporting date or as of October 15, 2021.
-Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2020 and retention based on August 1, 2021.
+NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
+Academic reporting institutions report retention data for the Fall 2021 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2022.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2021 and retention based on August 1, 2022.
 Four-year institutions report retention rates for students seeking a bachelor's degree.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Fall Enrollment survey

 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Only institutions with mission to prepare students to transfer are required to report transfer out.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Graduation Rates survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Graduation Rates survey component.